West

 I grab “supplies” and abandon my seat to explore the

-someone else who looks as passionately lost as I feel.
+train in hopes of finding someone else who looks as passionately lost as I feel.

 Every time I wish to be back in my comfort zone, I think again to push myself further out, only to feel more weight lift.